Lock Out Malicious Software and Unauthorized Programs

 This procedure often involves a physical visit to each infected machine, which can quickly accumulate into hours spent fighting the attack.

-Using patented Access Control List (ACL) management technology called Cratering, User Manager Pro Suite can identify and block malicious software from executing on client systems, rendering it harmless and preventing propagation throughout the Windows enterprise.
+Using patented Access Control List (ACL) management technology called Cratering, User Manager Pro Suite can identify and block malicious software from executing on client systems, rendering it harmless and preventing propagation throughout the Windows network.

 Cratering removes the existing default permissions on the virus file and replaces them with a single ACL "Deny" entry set to "Everyone:Full."
 This locks out all access to everyone, including the operating system.
 The virus is unable to start and a new infection does not take hold since the disabled virus file cannot be overwritten.